madcoda9000/dotnet-cookie-based-identity/README.md

 sure, I've prepared a few [Screenshots](Documentation/SCREENSHOTS.md) for you!

+## Yeah, looks nice.
+Is the source code documented too?

+sure it is.
+Take a look [here](Documentation/generated/latex/refman.pdf)

 ### Damn!
 You've coded that all by yourself?

 No!
 I've used the following Librarys / Projects in this Project: